 Overall, the report shows awareness is high, if not as high as it once was.
 But the real problem comes in turning these good intentions into action.

 All this on the back of the Coronavirus outbreak.
 Businesses across the world have felt its devastating economic impact, meaning many purely focused on survival - let alone transformation.
 Whilst in the short term this is true, many organizations will need to accelerate their transformations in order to survive and grow in the future.

 To read the full findings from the survey, have a look at IDC’s report here.

-In the next few blogs in this series, we'll explore what implementation means for specific industries and exploring the opportunities S/4HANA could unlock in your sector.
+In the next few blogs in this series, I’ll be discussing what implementation means for specific industries and exploring the opportunities S/4HANA could unlock in your sector.